Code-Institute-Submissions/TjoAlex-color-game/README.md

 If you would prefer to run the project locally you should follow these steps:

-1. Log in to Github and open the repository that you wanted to deploy
+1. Log in to Github and open the repository that you wanted to deploy.
-2. Click on the repository then press the button code
+2. Click on the repository then press the button code.
-3. There you will find Clone and Download ZIP
+3. There you will find Clone and Download ZIP.
-4. Open in your preferres IDE
+4. Open in your preferres IDE.
-5. Run your local server
+5. Run your local server.

 # Credits

 ## Code
 * MBD to help me understand how to work with bootstrap, making a header for the home page and how to implement a video <a href="https://mdbootstrap.com/docs/standard/content-styles/background-image/">MBD</a>
 * jsndesign for helping me understand hwo to make a random RGB generating function, how to create tags that will send out the function to the game itself, how to make a function to generate random colors in a array and so on. <a href="https://jsndesign.co.uk/blog/javascript-rgb-hex-color-game/">jsndesign</a>
-Several of my problems was solved by looking at <a href="https://www.w3schools.com/">W3Schools</a> website and also <a href="https://stackoverflow.com/">Stackoverflow</a>.
 * I did not come up with the idea for the RGB color game myself and found the inspiration for it from FaithTower MediaTeck on youtube <a href="https://www.youtube.com/watch?v=Dr-RUryVGA8&t=21s">FaithTower MediaTeck</a>
+* Several of my problems was solved by looking at <a href="https://www.w3schools.com/">W3Schools</a> website and also <a href="https://stackoverflow.com/">Stackoverflow</a>.

 ## Media
 All images used on this website was taken from different sources.
 None of these are owned by me and are only used in educational purpose, therefore the copyright belongs to the brands themselves all linked bellow: